We aim to inspire our students to develop their knowledge and understanding of the natural world…

 What could be more relevant and interesting than understanding how we function and how we interact with our environment?
 We not only strive for academic excellence, but try to develop an interest in the world around us.
 The department is passionate about all areas of Biology and we aim to enthuse our students about animals, plants, conservation, ecology, medical research, microbiology, biotechnology… the list goes on!

 The Biology Department is an enthusiastic and progressive department striving to stimulate and challenge motivated students.
 We are not complacent about our results and we constantly evolve our teaching styles and keep up-to-date with recent subject developments.
 The department is staffed by four specialists and Biology is taught as a separate subject throughout the school.
 There are currently three well-equipped laboratories used for Biology teaching, and lessons are expertly prepared by two science technicians shared with Physics and Chemistry.
 Staff incorporate practical work into their teaching at all levels.
 This develops the boys’ practical skills and deepens their understanding of the theory, as well as providing an enjoyable and lively learning environment.
 We are fortunate to benefit from extensive grounds where we can carry out ecology fieldwork; this includes open grass, woodland and a pond.
-We also have a new greenhouse, an allotment area, gerbils, hamsters and a small collection of carnivorous plants.
+We also have a greenhouse, an allotment area, guinea pigs and a small collection of much-loved plants.

 Key Stage 3